static-generator/arrowsmith25/README.md

 # Gabriel Kaiser O. Obligado   "Kaiser"
 ---
 - I am from 9-Arrowsmith and a class number 25
-- I live at Zone 2 Calauag, Naga City.
+- I live at San Ramon street, Zone 2 Calauag, Naga City.
 - My birthday is October 20, 2009, and my age is 14
-- I
+- My elementary school was Minds That Matter
 - I play Roblox
 - I love to eat chocolate and vanilla based foods
 ---